The message of Christianity has arrived in Ripa

 Even though there is no actual finds of Ansgar church, there still is sufficient general knowledge of church building in the 9th century for Ribe VikingeCenter to make a qualified reconstruction of Ansgar Church, 860 AD.

 The size and construction of the church is based on a find in Tostedt near Hamburg where Ansgar was bishop.
-The church decoration is a combination of Nordic wood carvings on the outside and continentally inspired paintings inside the church.

 The reconstruction of Ripa Harbour, 750 AD as well as Ansgar Church, 860 AD are the two major elements in Ribe VikingeCenter's project 'Denmark's first Christians".
 The reconstruction work takes place from 2015 till the end of 2017 and is supported by A.P.
 Møller og Hustru Chastine Mc-Kinney Møllers Fond til almene Formaal.